Your support helps keep this blog running! Secure payments via Paypal and Stripe.

 Display the custom fields on the admin page

-Next, we will add the the callback function for displaying the custom fields in the project meta box that we create.
+Next, we will add the callback function for displaying the custom fields in the project meta box that we create.

-Add code below into the functions.php.
+Add the code below to the functions.php.

 /**